hafsakzoun/CyberGuard-AI-Powered-Cybersecurity-Chatbot-with-Predictive-Threat-Intelligence/README.md

 ### 🔑 *Features*
 - Visualizes the spread of cybersecurity threats.
 - Enables early detection for proactive defense.

+### 🚀 *How It Works*
+1. *Threat Data Collection:* Gathers network threat data from various sources.
+2. *Data Preprocessing:* Cleans and formats the data for model input.
+3. *Model Simulation:* Tests the impact of any given IP address within the network on the entire network using the diffusion model.
+4. *Visualization:* Displays the spread and impact of threats from the selected IP within the network.

 ---